garychou/postindustrial/docs/year-5.md

 **C:** I like to think we’re helping them acquire a type of muscle memory for doing real projects: only through practice do you get better at hitting the launch button despite the uncertainty of not knowing whether your project is good enough.
 No amount of thinking and speculation can fully prepare you for the real launch process, because unpredictable and indescribable problems are inevitable.

-> How a creator deals with these problems ultimately shapes how good the project can be.
+<Quote2 cite="Christina">How a creator deals with these problems ultimately shapes how good the project can be.</Quote2>

 If you are prepared to react to those problems and anticipate them ahead of time, that makes you a much more effective creator.